neilcauldwell/TweetCommit/README.md

 TweetCommit
 ===========

 The TweetCommit repository.

-This is for testing out GitHub's Twitter Service Hooks.
+This project is being used to test GitHub's Twitter Service Hooks.